mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

  an idea that is central to Nietzche's creation, Heidgerr's ecstases, Deleuze's becoming, Foucault's geneaology and so on.

+Heraclitus Fragment that asserting that no one can step into the same river once is

+To do this, we begin by considering Levinas's work as an inversion of not only Heidegger's thinking of Being but moreover as a perversion of Heraclitus's thinking of Becoming, whose dictum  Πάντα ῥεῖ[^1],  everything flows, is complemented by his assertion that war is the master-father of all beings[^2] .
+Levinas opens up Totality and Infinity renouncing the
+> obscure fragments of Heraclitus { that } prove that being reveals itself as war to philosophical thought.[^3]

+"the discontinuity of Cartesian time, which requires a continuous creation,"

 But he starts working there already with the idea of continuous cretion, which appears in his post-war essays.